unparallel-innovation/UI_Waziup_Weather_Station/README.md

 # Weather Station for WAZIUP project - by UNPARALLEL Innovation, Lda

-This aims to describe and detail the development of a low cost weather station, based on the Adafruit Feather board.
+This repository aims to provide all information related to the WAZIUP Weather Station, based on the Adafruit Feather board.
 This board communicates with any LoRa intermediate gateway node.
 It describes the creation of a vigilant weather supervision, composed by multi-tech sensors as part of the IoT sensor node with LoRa network integration.
 This work was done in the context of WAZIUP Research Project, which has received funding from the European Union’s H2020 Programme for research, technological development and demonstration under grant agreement No 687607.

 Within this git, you'll find two different folders: